 Applicants whose claims are denied at an SSDI hearing have additional options to obtain disability benefits from the SSA.
 The next step is to file a request with the Appeals Council.
 While this appellate council has the power to overturn a denial, they have the discretion to refuse to hear appeals.

 If the Appeals Council denies a claim or refuses to hear it, the last option involves a lawsuit in federal court.
 With so many legal avenues following an SSDI hearing, an applicant should seek guidance from a disability law firm in Atlanta.
-The guidance of an attorney could be vital in continuing the pursuit of benefits.
+The guidance of a disability advocate could be vital in continuing the pursuit of benefits.

 Applicants are not required to have legal representation at an SSDI hearing, but the SSA anticipates that many claimants will appear with a lawyer.
 A seasoned hearing claims advocate can provide guidance throughout the process, reduce your worry, and help you achieve a positive outcome.

 During an Atlanta SSDI hearing, the administrative law judge will hear from the applicant as well as a representative from the SSA.
 Claimants or their legal counsel would have the opportunity to cross-examine vocational experts summoned by the SSA.
-For help with preparing for an administrative hearing, consider reaching out to our intake team today.
+For help with preparing for an administrative hearing, consider reaching out to our team of dedicated Social Security disability attorneys today.

 Contact The Khaki Law Firm Today